ustwo/ustwo.com-frontend/CONTRIBUTING.md

 **"Write CSS, not SASS (well... unless absolutely necessary)"**

-The purpose of this document is to suggest some guidelines that will make the styling codebase simple, readable, consistent and relatively transferable to other CSS processor languages.
+Some suggestions and guidelines that will make the styling codebase simple, readable, consistent and relatively transferable to other CSS processor languages.

 Approach writing the code with a 'vanilla CSS' ethos, only adding non-standard syntax (SASS or perhaps PostCSS) when absolutely necessary.